Orientation

 For a full orientation experience, we ask that you bring the following:

 Yes!
-We will be providing lunch and refreshments for students attending orientation.
-Vegetarian and gluten-free options will be available, as well as halal-friendly options.
-Lunch is first come, first served and has limited availability, so please bring some snacks or a light lunch in case the food runs out.
+We will be providing lunch and refreshments for students who have registered to attend orientation.
+A vegetarian option will be available.
+Lunch is provided based on advance registration, so if you did not register before April 11, please bring some snacks or a light lunch in case there are not enough extra lunches.

-Orientation is an exciting time for you and your family.
-While we understand that you would like to bring your loved ones, we ask that you do not bring your family to New Student Orientation, as this event is designed and has space for students only.
+While we understand that orientation is an exciting time for you and your family, we ask that you do not bring your family to New Student Orientation, as this event is designed and has space for students only.

 SAIT has designed several programs to help your transition into SAIT and post-secondary education.